Lejla1502/.NET-Core-microservices-with-Docker/README.md

        <br/>
 Scaling container to five instances: <br/>
   kubectl scale --replicas=5 deployment/pizzabackend <br/>
-The reason we need to specify deployment/pizzabackend instead of just pizzabackend is because we're scaling the entire Kubernetes deployment of the pizza backend service, and that will scale the instances of the individual pods correctly.
+The reason we need to specify deployment/pizzabackend instead of just pizzabackend is because we're scaling the entire Kubernetes deployment of the pizza backend service, and that will scale the instances of the individual pods correctly.<br/>

+To scale the instance down, run: <br/>
+    kubectl scale --replicas=1 deployment/pizzabackend

 ## Legal Notices